johnnymo87/openai-ruby-client/README.md

 ## openai-ruby-client

-This is just a personal script for how I use [the `openai-ruby` gem](https://github.com/alexrudall/ruby-openai) to interact with OpenAI's API, building and sending a prompt to [the `o1` model](https://platform.openai.com/docs/models/o1).
+This is just a personal script for how I use [the `openai-ruby` gem](https://github.com/alexrudall/ruby-openai) to interact with OpenAI's API, building and sending a prompt to a reason model, e.g. [the `o1` model](https://platform.openai.com/docs/models/o1).
 To see if you have access to it, check like so:

 ```bash
 curl https://api.openai.com/v1/models -H "Authorization: Bearer $OPENAI_ACCESS_TOKEN"